-Almost two years ago I bought my first succulents.
-Since then my plant collection has grown in the double digits (I want to say, about 60 plants now) and I can’t get enough.
-I love waking up every morning and walking around the house checking for new leaves and growth.
-Recently, I have been adding herbs to my collection and it has been the best decision yet.
+Recently, I have been adding herbs to my plant collection and it has been the best decision yet.
 Imagine preparing a dish only to realize that you forgot to buy mint or parsley.
 Well, now I can just go to my balcony and pick fresh herbs anytime I want.
 And, homegrown herbs just taste so much better!
-This creamy mustard chicken with bacon sauce was inspired by my small but efficient herb garden in an effort to use some lemon thyme I just bought.
-What resulted is a beautiful comfort dish that just so happened to be the perfect way to welcome fall.
+Motivated to use my abundant lemon thyme plant, I decided to whip up a creamy mustard chicken with bacon sauce.
+This dish is simple to prepare but it packs a punch of flavor.
+Comfort food at its best!

 **Helpful tips and common mistakes

 If you’re a fan of bacon, caramelized onions, and mustard, (and let’s be honest, who isn’t?) you’re going to love this creamy mustard chicken with bacon sauce.
 It hits all the spots, delivering on savory, sweet, creamy, and delicious.

 Let’s start by making the sauce.
 Chop the bacon into small chunks and cook until crispy, rendering the fat.
 Remove the bacon from the pan and drain all but 1 tbsp of the fat.
 I like to hold onto that extra bacon fat for when I make soups, savory jams, or roasted potatoes.
 Next, make the caramelized onions.
 The trick to caramelizing onions is to keep the heat on low and add just a touch of water if the pan gets too dry.
 The process does take a while but if you try to rush it, the onions might burn.

 Add the chicken broth and fresh thyme to the caramelized onions and bring to a boil.
 Reduce the heat and simmer for several minutes.